wildfly/quickstart/ejb-security-jaas/README.md

         For Linux:  ${jboss.home.name}/bin/standalone.sh
         For Windows:  ${jboss.home.name}\bin\standalone.bat
 3. Review the `configure-elytron-jaas.cli` file in the root of this quickstart directory.
 This script adds the configuration that enables Elytron security for the quickstart components.
 Comments in the script describe the purpose of each block of commands.

-4. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing
-${jboss.home.name} with the path to your server:
+4. Open a new command prompt, navigate to the root directory of this quickstart, and run the following command, replacing ${jboss.home.name} with the path to your server:

         For Linux: ${jboss.home.name}/bin/jboss-cli.sh --connect --file=configure-elytron-jaas.cli
         For Windows: ${jboss.home.name}\bin\jboss-cli.bat --connect --file=configure-elytron-jaas.cli
     You should see the following result when you run the script:

         The batch executed successfully
+        process-state: reload-required
 5. Stop the ${product.name} server.

 ## Review the Modified Server Configuration